-Amp is a complete text editor for your terminal, which is inspired by vim's modal approach to text editing.
+Amp is a complete text editor for your terminal, which is inspired by vim's model approach to text editing.
 Amp aims to keep things as simple as possible (SAP).
 There are already plenty of highly-configurable editors available.
 At its core, amp aims to minimize configuration and provide a great out-of-the-box experience.

 As you already know vim editor similarly, Amp is a modal editor: keystrokes perform different functions based on the current mode.
 Many familiar modes (insert, normal, select, etc.) are available, as well as several new ones providing additional functionality.
 In this article, we show you how to install amp tool on ubuntu and arch Linux.

-First thing we already know, Amp's primary audience is developers.
+The first thing we already know, Amp's primary audience is developers.
 So what's features are available, syntax highlighting, a fuzzy file finder, local symbol jump, and basic Git integration are available without additional configuration or external dependencies that is in the default. (e.g. plugins, ctags, external indexing binaries...etc).
 So these are the default tools let's talk about its features.

 a.
 First thing we need to know is Amp shouldn't require any initial configuration.

 b.
 User preferences live in a single YAML (YAML is a human-readable data serialization language.
 It is commonly used for configuration files, but could be used in many applications where data is being stored or transmitted. )

 c.
 There's also a built-in command to easily edit this file without having to leave the application.

 a.
 Supporting other encoding types is not planned.
 Windows line endings (CRLF) are also currently unsupported but we hope amp will add them in upcoming days.